Cornelliana

-Cornelliana is anything related to Cornell University, an Ivy League university founded in 1865 in Ithaca, New York.
+Cornelliana is anything related to Cornell University, an Ivy League university founded in 1865 in Ithaca, New York State.
 The university has a considerable number of traditions, legends, and lore unique to the university that have developed over its existence, which spans over 150 years.

 Traditions

 Dragon Day

 Dragon Day is an annual celebration that began in 1901, known as the "College of Architecture Day", and occurs, traditionally, on the Thursday before St Patrick's Day.
 It now occurs on the Friday before Cornell University's Spring Break.
 The central event is the burning of a dragon designed and built by Architecture first years at the hands of the oldest fifth year Architecture student, with the help of the Ithaca Fire Department, on the Arts Quad.
 As of 2009, burning the Dragon itself is no longer permitted.

 Impromptu student activities

 While Cornell students are no stranger to such activities as streaking, screaming before finals, or flash mobs, other impromptu activities are more specific to Cornell and its unique terrain:

-Traying down Libe Slope: After a fresh snowfall, undergraduates have been known to smuggle trays from the dining options in Willard Straight Hall or from the dormitory dining halls and use them to sled down Cornell's dramatic Libe Slope, a 100-foot hill stretching from Cornell West Campus to Uris Library, the undergraduate home of the Cornell University Library.
-Due to the safety hazards associated with sledding down the Slope - which has patches of trees on it - at such high speeds, the administration has published warnings outlawing this tradition, yet it persists.
+Traying down Libe Slope: Undergraduates were known to smuggle trays from the dining options in Willard Straight Hall or from the dormitory dining halls and use them to sled down Cornell's Libe Slope, a 100-foot hill stretching from Cornell West Campus to Uris Library, the undergraduate home of the Cornell University Library.

-Gorgeing: Over the summer, and at the beginning and end of the academic year when Ithaca enjoys warmer weather, students are known to find respite from the heat in the two creeks that cut across Cornell's campus through two dramatic gorges — Cascadilla and Fall Creek.
-While the activity is illegal due to safety concerns, and several students have drowned while "enjoying" the gorges, it does not deter students from swimming in the various swimming holes, playing in the waterfalls, or jumping off of 'Lover's Leap' north of Beebe Lake into the pool of water thirty feet below.
+Gorgeing: Over the summer, and at the beginning and end of the academic year when Ithaca enjoys warmer weather, students are known to find respite from the heat in the two creeks that cut across Cornell's campus through two dramatic gorges, Cascadilla and Fall Creek.
+While the activity is illegal due to safety concerns, and several students have drowned while enjoying the gorges, it does not deter students from swimming in the various swimming holes, playing in the waterfalls, or jumping off of Lover's Leap north of Beebe Lake into the pool of water thirty feet below.